-Niece Waidhofer Puts Pert Derrière On Display Cheeky Lace Teddy
+Niece Waidhofer Puts Pert Derrière On Display In Cheeky Lace Teddy

 Model Niece Waidhofer took to Instagram to flaunt her incredible curves again on Tuesday.
-Her early-morning post featured her wearing a lack lace teddy with a low-cut front and a cheeky bottom.
+Her early-morning post featured her wearing a black lace teddy with a low-cut front and a cheeky bottom.

 With her back to the camera, Niece flaunted her bodacious booty in the snap.
-While not much of the front of the flirty number was visible, it was clear that the cups were made of a stretchy lace that barely covered her voluptuous chest.
-The garment also featured satin straps that crisscrossed on her back and off-the-shoulder short sleeves, which were made of lace.
+While not much of the front of the flirty number was visible, it was clear that the cups were made of a stretchy lace which barely covered her voluptuous chest.
+The garment also featured satin straps crisscrossed on her back and off-the-shoulder short sleeves, which were made of lace.

-The social media star wore her long, dark tresses pulled back in a ponytail with long pieces of her bangs framing her face.
+The social media star wore her dark tresses pulled back in a ponytail, with long pieces of her bangs framing her face.

 Niece was in a dimly lit bedroom when the photo was taken.
 She posed next to a bed covered with a white comforter.
 White blinds hung from windows on a nearby wall.